Hämatom: History

 In July 2013, the band accepted the invitation to play Sofia-Rocks-Festival in Bulgaria to support Rammstein.
 On 22 September 2013, the fourth album Keinzeitmensch was released.
 The single "Alte Liebe rostet nicht" was published as a pre-release title.
 From October onwards, the band continued to tour through Germany, Austria and Switzerland.

 In mid-2014, they began working with producer Kristian Kohlmannslehner in his studio Kohlekeller Studios on their album X. It was released on 31 October 2014, on the band's 10-year anniversary and entered the chart at No. 16.
 The double-album included cover songs from Marteria, Deichkind, Jan Delay and others, included two new previously unreleased songs and eight re-recorded classics.
 The 10th anniversary show was held at the Musikcenter in Trockau on 26 December 2014.
 The show sold out fast with Hämatom playing alongside Knorkator and Stepfather Fred.
 This winter festival with the name Dämonentanz has been a fixed calendar instalment ever since.
 The extensive festival season of 2015 led the band to their first performance at Summer Breeze Open Air followed by the Heidenfest-Tour with Die Apokalyptischen Reiter and Korpiklaani through Germany, Austria and Switzerland.

 In January 2016, Hämatom released the first single, "Fick das System", from the 25 March release Wir sind Gott, which entered the chart at No. 5 and stayed within the top 100 for several weeks.
 They also charted in Austria (No. 24) and Switzerland (No. 69).
 The sold-out release show at Aladin in Bremen on Good Friday was repeated in 2017 and has since also become a fixed annual instalment in Hämatom, band friends and fans calendars.
 On 17 June, they had the first show in Romania, at Rock la Mureș Festival, in Timiș County.

+On 16 August 2023, the band made a post on Instagram stating that "West" had died from an unknown chronic illness and that the planned show at Rock at the Lakes had been cancelled because of it.

+On 23 May 2024, Hämatom announced that Annika Jachke had joined the band under the pseudonym "Rose".
+According to the announcement, the position of "West" will not be filled again, and West will continue to be listed as a member of the band.